Let’s find you a community [space].

 how to find your [space]

-If you haven’t already, we recommend you start with our guide “how to find your [space]”.
+If you haven’t already, we recommend watching our guide “how to find your [space]”.
 This video walks you through the entire process of finding, trying, and joining a community space.

 Guiding questions —